NativeScript/docs/content/guide/core/utils.md

 ```ts
 Utils.dismissKeyboard()
 ```
 Hides any keyboard on the screen.
-See also

 ---
 ### getApplication()